mpampuch/nextflow-notes/README.md

 #### **Dynamic Directives**

-We can specify dynamic directives using closures that are computed as the task is submitted.
+We can specify dynamic directives using *closures* that are computed as the task is submitted.
 This allows us to (for example) scale the number of CPUs used by a task by the number of input files.
+This is one of the benefits of Nextflow, which is that because it is such a dynamic paradigm, there are elements of the task that can be calculated as the task is being executed, rather than before when the run begins.

 Give the `FASTQC` process in the [`rnaseq-nf` workflow](https://github.com/nextflow-io/rnaseq-nf)